swarch-2f-rootly/2f/Prototype_4/README.md

 - **Service Unavailability**: Frontend and API Gateway become inaccessible despite being healthy
 - **Complete Traffic Block**: All requests fail to reach backend services

 At the client level, increased latency, elevated error rates, and unavailability are visible.
-Requests may accumulate, exceed processing limits, or return 5xx errors.
+Requests accumulate, exceed processing limits, or return 5xx errors.
 User sessions are lost, and the user experience is severely degraded or completely unavailable.

 #### Response Measure